dashersw/biri/README.md

 # biri

 A unique client ID generator for browser applications

 ## Introduction

 `biri` gives you a unique ID for a browser application.
 The ID is generated per computer, and doesn't change unless the MAC address of the computer changes.
 For the web applications that have to use client-side ID generation and that struggle with private browser windows and clearing application storage, `biri` offers a unique solution and gives you a static ID per computer.

 The primary use of `biri` is applications built for anonymous users where one wants to ensure the uniqueness of a user.
 Traditionally, backends rely on IP addresses and similar techniques, however this proves challenging for users within the same network.

 `biri` distinguishes anonymous users and returns a unique ID for each user.

+## Licensing

+`biri` is dual licensed.
+The default license is GPL and the usage details are outlined in [LICENSE](LICENSE).

+If you are a commercial entity, you can purchase a non-GPL license which will give you rights to use it commercially without sharing source code.
+Please contact the authors for licensing details.

 ## Browser support

 ## Installing

 Using npm:

 ```